What is Sleep Deprivation

 - The emotional impact of general inactivity due to fatigue

-In short, chronic sleep deprivation can make you feel “abnormal,” less like yourself, a “worse” version of your normal self, and so on.
+In short, chronic sleep deprivation can make you feel “abnormal,” less like yourself, a “worse” version of your normal self.
 Over time, these feelings and physical symptoms of sleep deprivation can weigh on our emotional and physical vitality.
 Alone or compounded with other symptoms, this can lead to depression.

 Who is at Risk for Sleep Deprivation?